GenericMappingTools/gmtserver-admin/MAINTENANCE.md

 *test* and *oceania* are the same remote data server but the two URLs point to different sub-directories.

+## Adding more data

+The scripts srv_downsampler_grid.sh and srv_downsampler_image.sh reads a recipe file and downloads and resamples the data set.
+Then, the script srv_tiler.sh creates a tiled version of any global data set that is too large.
+This script also produces the metadata information section that will go into gmt_data_sever.txt.  use option -f to update or add this section to the information directory, and use make build-info to assemble the new gmt_data_server.txt file

 ## Mirror the data server

 To build a mirror of the GMT data server, you need to run one of the following commands